Last updated on January 26th, 2023 at 04:25 pm

 Boyaca is considered the number 1 destination for religious tourism and offers not only several historical cathedrals, but also a variety of nature and cultural wealth.
 The capital Tunja has an architecture steeped in history and offers a diverse tourist infrastructure.
 For more information, check out my guide to Boyaca here.

-The Chicamocha Gorge is over 220 kilometers long and extends into the department of Santander.
-I can only recommend a visit, because the greatest depth is 2 kilometers.
+The Chicamocha Canyon is over 220 kilometers long and extends into the department of Santander.
+I can only recommend a visit, because its greatest depth is 2 kilometers.
+There is a park, called PANACHI, where you can have a fun day with marvelous views.

-This historic city is known in Colombia for its architecture, largest free space and cobblestone streets.
+This historic city is known in Colombia for its architecture, for having the largest central square and cobblestone streets.
 In Villa de Leyva you can learn about the colonial history of Colombia and fall in love with its landscapes and the adventure, culture and nature activities.
 You can find my travel guide about Villa de Leyva here.

 In Boyacá there is a large lagoon called Tota, with a beach with a Caribbean atmosphere and very clear sand.
 The water is very cold and shines in green and blue.
 This is undoubtedly one of the most famous tourist attractions in the Boyacá department.